-My husband’s late aunt and uncle always loved a particular snack mix that I made.
-A big tin of this treat was truly all they wanted or needed.
-I plan to share this recipe in another post, well before Christmas, so you can make it for gifts or munching as you decorate your tree or home.
+Mr. GFE’s late aunt and uncle always loved a particular snack mix that I made.
+A big tin of Gluten-Free Sweet and Crunchy Snack Mix was truly all they wanted or needed.

 If you know that you have family members who love certain recipes, just make them as a gift for them.
-They will love your thoughtfulness and not having to share if they don’t want!
+They will love your thoughtfulness and the fact that they don’t have to share!

 How about “homemade” Turtle Treats for someone on your list?
 Made from Rolos, pretzels, and pecans, these turtles aren’t completely homemade, of course.
 But, they come together quickly, and, seriously, nobody on your list will complain.
 Place some tissue paper in a small box or tin, add a few of these turtles, and I guarantee your recipient will be pleased.